 Despite the name, more than seven lakes are located in the valley, but the smaller ones dry up multiple times during the year.
 It is not unusual to see mountain goats, marmots, or eagles during hiking.

 Getting there - by car

-The valley can be found in Triglav National Park, in the Julian Alps to be exact.
-The Seven Lakes Valley is an 8 km long valley located between Bohinj and Trenta, next to Ukanc.
+The valley can be found in Triglav National Park, in the Julian Alps.
+The Seven Lakes Valley is an 8 km long valley between Bohinj and Trenta, next to Ukanc.

 You will find the title and distance below.
 Distances are given relative to the starting point of the tour.